Ep 04 – David Siddons: Grow your real estate business by being customer-centricThe Real Estate Pipeline / July 5, 2022 / By: Carlos Concepcion

 Since the inception of his career over a decade ago, David has been driven by a singular vision, to help his clients make the best and most informed decisions and to always be available to step in and deliver outstanding results.
 He has consistently led his team as they crushed goals and built a stellar reputation among South Florida’s most elite, power-player clientele.

-Hi, welcome to another episode of the pipeline.
+Carlos: Hi, welcome to another episode of the pipeline.
 My name is Carlos Concepcion and I’m the chief sales officer at IDXBoost.
 Today I have a very special guest coming to the show.
 His name is David Siddons.
 He’s the owner and president of the David Siddons Group, a top real estate team in South Florida.
-He needs no introduction, he’s on a level of his own.
 And like he likes to say, he’s a forever child and student of the real estate industry accidentally.
-I call him a host but welcome our next guest.
-David, it’s very nice to have you here.
-Welcome, David.

-Carlos: That’s amazing David, and you will be surprised (and I was telling you this before we jump on camera) but you will be surprised how many come through our offices every day and say “Hey, I want to be like him.
-I want to do what David is doing, whatever he’s doing we want to know”.
-And you know, everything that you mentioned that you’ve done through the years, I’m assuming he has, you know, mission.
-So for those who are watching, what has been the mission behind the David Siddons Group and why were you the first show on a venture into these, for real estate?
+Carlos: That’s amazing David, you will be surprised how many come through our offices every day and say “Hey, I want to be like him.
+I want to do what David is doing”.
+What has been the mission behind the David Siddons Group and why were you the first show on a venture into these, for real estate?

 Carlos: After all, I think that is ultimately providing value and that’s one of the things that you know how to do very well.
 All the content that you produce is intended with providing value to make your clients make more educated decisions.
 Of course, now, as a team leader, and as a business owner, what are the current challenges that you see on the market?